david088/Solar/README.md

 ### Our bot also supports Discord's slash commands
 Exchange command prefix with "/" to activiate the command and see its commnad description.
 (Ex. s!about -> /about)

-## Project Goals:woman_health_worker::man_health_worker:
+## Project Goals (User Cases) :woman_health_worker::man_health_worker:
+#### Completed:
+✅ As a user, I want have have the decision to participate in the bot program \
-1. As a user, I want the bot to cacluate health related data (example: BMI)
+✅ As a user, I want the bot to protect my personal health data by sending privarte messages
+#### On-going:
-2. As a user, I want the bot to protect my personal health data
+- [ ] As a user, I want the bot to cacluate health related data (example: BMI)
-3. As a user, I want the bot to give a health goal based on entered data and calculations
+- [ ] As a user, I want the bot to give a health goal based on entered data and calculations
-4. As a user, I want the bot to encourage me when making progress
+- [ ] As a user, I want the bot to encourage me when making progress
-5. As a user, I want the bot to remind me to drink a certain amount of water per day based on body weight
+- [ ] As a user, I want the bot to remind me to drink a certain amount of water per day based on body weight
-6. As a user, I want the bot to calculate the specific amount of water intake based on my water containers sizes
+- [ ] As a user, I want the bot to calculate the specific amount of water intake based on my water containers sizes
-7. As a user, I want the bot to track my body weight and visualize the progress
+- [ ] As a user, I want the bot to track my body weight and visualize the progress
-8. As a user, I want the bot to kindly remind me when weight loss progress is interrepted
+- [ ] As a user, I want the bot to kindly remind me when weight loss progress is interrepted
-9. As a user, I want the bot to provide health related tips
+- [ ] As a user, I want the bot to provide health related tips
-10. As a user, I want the bot to remind me to make time for movement
+- [ ] As a user, I want the bot to remind me to make time for movement
-11. As a user, I want the bot to send me private messages about the personal data
+- [ ] As a user, I want the bot to send me private messages about the personal data
-12. As a user, I want the bot to provide a list of settings that allows me to turn on and turn off tracking or reminders
+- [ ] As a user, I want the bot to provide a list of settings that allows me to turn on and turn off tracking or reminders
-13. As a user, I want the bot to store my data for future reference
+- [ ] As a user, I want the bot to store my data for future reference

-### Tools / Programming Languages:
+### Programming Languages / Technologies:
 Python, MySQL